Relationship and Psychotherapy Lab at the University of Denver

 Dr. Jesse Owen

-The mission of the Relationship and Psychotherapy (RAP) Lab is to examine the pathways for healing and growth for individuals, couples, and families via psychological interventions.
-Through research and training the RAP lab members explore the how and why psychotherapy works, with a specific focus on therapists’ role in creating effective and engaging process, the optimal interplay between techniques and relational dynamics to enhance therapy outcomes, and the unique cultural dynamics that influence the psychotherapy processes.
-Dr. Jesse Owen leads the lab, which consists of 18 members who conduct research with clinic partners.
-The RAP lab has multiple clinical partners, including Celesthealth group, which is a company that assists mental health centers collective data on client outcomes across the nation (Dr. Owen is the research director for this company).
-Over 100 mental health centers who collaborate with the RAP lab (approximately 125,000 new clients a year).
-Moreover, the RAP lab has research and training partnership agreements with: (a) Colorado Center for Excellence, which is a group private practice that prioritizes deliberate practice methods; (b) Modem Bad Psychiatric Center in Norway, which provides inpatient treatments for complicated depression, anxiety, trauma, and eating disorders; and (c) the International Center for Clinical Excellence (led by Dr. Scott Miller), whose mission is to advance therapists’ expertise.
-Additionally, Dr. Owen collaborates with other research directors of other practice-research networks.
-Through these partnerships, the RAP lab is uniquely positioned to launch large-scale international research and clinical training projects that maximize diversity among providers, treatment settings, and client populations.
+Relationship and Psychotherapy (RAP) Lab at the University of Denver.
+The mission of the RAP lab is to examine the pathways for healing and growth for individuals, couples, and families via psychological interventions.
+Through research and training the RAP lab members explore the how and why psychotherapy works, with a specific focus on therapists’ role in creating effective and engaging processes, the optimal interplay between techniques and relational dynamics to enhance therapy outcomes, and the unique cultural dynamics that influence the psychotherapy processes.
+Dr. Owen leads the lab, which consists of 15 members who conduct research with our clinic partners.
+The RAP lab has multiple clinical partners, including SonderMind, Inc where he is the Senior Research Advisor.
+SonderMind has therapists in nearly all 50 states (n > 9,000) and will be a partner for recruitment of therapists for this study.
+He is also the research director of Celesthealth who has a network of over 70 mental health centers that collaborate with the RAP lab for research purposes.
+RAP also collaborates locally with the Educational and Psychological Center at the University of Denver, which is an outpatient training community mental health center located on the campus.
+The clinic provides training opportunities for approximately 70 master and doctoral students each year who provide clinical services to clients that receive fee reductions and subsidies due to economic need.
+Through these partnerships, the RAP lab is uniquely positioned to launch large-scale training and intervention research projects that maximize diversity among providers, treatment settings, and client populations.